Midnight, Mass.: Overview

 The series centres on the world famous occult experts and monster hunters Adam and Julia Kadmon, who live in the town of Midnight, Massachusetts.
 The Kadmon's new assistant, Jenny, has just arrived to work for the couple and soon finds herself plunged into their world of monsters and strange goings on.

 Sequel

 Midnight, Mass: Here There Be Monsters, a six issue sequel mini-series, was published by Vertigo Comics in 2004.
 The series picks up where the original series ended but this time features the artwork of Paul Lee, replacing original artist Jesús Saiz.

 Television series

-A television series based on Midnight, Mass was put into development by NBC in 2009 for the 2010-2011 television season.
-The show received a script order and was developed by Aaron Harberts, Gretchen J. Berg and Warner Brothers Television but was not developed any further than the scripting stage.
+A television series based on Midnight, Mass was put into development by NBC in 2009 for the 2010-11 television season.
+The show received a script order and was developed by Aaron Harberts, Gretchen J. Berg and Warner Bros.
+Television but was not developed any further than the scripting stage.

 The show had previously been in development for several years with a number of writers and production companies pitching television adaptions.

 Collected editions

-Neither mini-series has been reprinted in a collected edition.
+The first mini-series was collected in October 2024.